vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

  it would create a tmp folder in the /home/user/ and save the file in that.
 However, if you current directory is /, it would save the file in /tmp folder, from where you can execute stuff.

 * wget accepts IP address in decimal format

+* wget shortens the filename if it's too long.
+For example, if you provide a filename to the wget which is very long (i.e around 255 character), wget might shorten it.
+This might be helpful in cases where only a jpg file is allowed to be uploaded, however as wget shortens it, we may try aaaaaaaaaaaa (*255/ somenumber).php.jpg and wget shortens it to aaaaaaa(*255).php

 SSH
 ---